arpaflow/tp-wik-dps-tp02/README.md

 ## Description

 A dockerized version of tp-wik-dps-tp01.
-It contains two docker files :
+This repo contains two services :
-- one for the first challenge (typescript and Dockerfile)
+- typescript for the first challenge (Dockerfile) (vuln report trivy.txt)
-- one for the second challenge (typescript2 and Dockerfile.2)
+- typescript2 for the second challenge (Dockerfile.2) (vuln report trivy2.txt)

 ## Run
 ### Software needed